npatmaja/nauvalatmaja.com/src/render/posts/2014-12-28-blogging-with-docpad.html.md

 using node.js.
 Similar to Jekyll, it can render markdown files to bunch of static htmls.
 Surprisingly, to build a blog using docpad wasn't hard thing to do.
-There were skeletons that you can choose to bootstrap your blog when you first run `docpad run`.
+There were skeletons that you can choose to bootstrap your blog when you run `docpad run` for the first time.

 ![docpad skeletons][skeletons]